Assessing performance: Metrics that Matter

 4.2.
 Assessing performance: Metrics that Matter#

-• Response quality: Response quality metrics assess how well the RAG application responds to a user’s request.
+• Response quality: Response quality metrics assess how well the agent application responds to a user’s request.
 Response metrics can measure, for instance, if the resulting answer is accurate per the ground-truth, how well-grounded the response was given the retrieved context (e.g., did the LLM hallucinate), or how safe the response was (e.g., no toxicity).

 There are two key approaches to measuring performance across these metrics: